ccoutant/dwarf-locations/003-cfi-update.md

 > N is a signed byte offset.
 The previous value of this register is
 > saved at the location description L, where L is the location
-> description of the current CFA (see Chapter 3 DWARF Operation
+> description of the current CFL offset by N bytes.
-> Expressions) updated with the bit offset N scaled by 8 (the byte
-> size).

 For the "val_offset(N)" register rule, replace the description with the following:

 > N is a signed byte offset.
 The previous value of this register is
-> the memory byte address of the location description L, where L is
+> saved at the memory address pointed to by the location description
-> the location description of the current CFA (Chapter 3 DWARF
+> L, where L is the location description of the current CFL offset by
-> Expressions) updated with the bit offset N scaled by 8 (the byte
+> N bytes.

+**Ben: Is this right?
+L can be any kind of location.
+L+offset N must be a memory location.
+That address is then dereferenced and theat is the previous value of the register.
+It sounds like you are trying to avoid the situation where the size of the register is bigger than a generic.
+I can see this being a problem when trying to restore a vector register.
+Since the context in which this is being evaluated the size register is known this should not be a problem.**

+> The DWARF is ill-formed if the CFL is not a memory byte address
-> size).
+> location description,
 >
-> The DWARF is ill-formed if the CFA location description is not a
-> memory byte address location description, or if the register size
+> *The value of this register need not be representable as a generic
+> type.
+For example vector registers are often larger than the generic
-> does not match the size of an address in the target architecture
+> type.
+A consumer can reference the size of the register from the
-> default address space.
+> DWARF expression evaluation context (see Section 3.1 page XX) and
+> the entire bit contents of the register can be read from the
+> specified location.*
 >

+**Ben: I'm not sure about the following**

-> *Since the CFA location description is required to be a memory byte
+> *Since the CFL location description is required to be a memory byte
 > address location description, the value of val_offset(N) will also
 > be a memory byte address location description since it is offsetting
-> the CFA location description by N bytes.
+> the CFL location description by N bytes.
 Furthermore, the value of
 > val_offset(N) will be a memory byte address in the target
 > architecture default address space.*

-**For further discussion...]
-Should DWARF allow the address size to be a different size to the size of the register?
-Requiring them to be the same bit size avoids any issue of conversion as the bit contents of the register is simply interpreted as a value of the address.**

-**GDB has a per register hook that allows a target specific conversion on a register by register basis.
-It defaults to truncation of bigger registers, and to actually reading bytes from the next register (or reads out of bounds for the last register) for smaller registers.
-There are no GDB tests that read a register out of bounds (except an illegal hand written assembly test).**

-**Ben: can't we just use DW_OP_regval_type for that?**

 For the "register(R)" register rule, replace the description with the
 following:

 > This register has been stored in another register numbered R.
 >
-> The previous value of this register is the location description
-> obtained using the call frame information for the current frame and
-> current program location for register R.
->
-> The DWARF is ill-formed if the size of this register does not match
+> The DWARF is ill-formed if the size of this register is larger
 > the size of register R or if there is a cyclic dependency in the
 > call frame information.

-**[For further discussion...]
-Should this also allow R to be larger than this register?
-If so is the value stored in the low order bits and it is undefined what is stored in the extra upper bits?**

 For the "expression(E)" register rule, replace the description with the
 following: